ansys/pygranta/doc/source/api.rst

     '2023.2.0'

-The documentation for each PyGranta package has its own "API reference" section.
+Each PyGranta package has its own "API reference" documentation section.
-You can click the following cards to access their specific API documentation.

 **************************
 PyGranta API documentation